FDSchaefer/omni8task/README.md

 - **Connected components:** Should be 1 continuous region
 - **Edge density:** Smoothness of brain boundary
 - **Intensity statistics:** Mean, std, quartiles of brain region
+- Note: These are mostly placeholder and designed to be tweeked and optimised before implementation

 ---